yegor256/blog/_drafts/_monkey.md

 Remember the famous article
 [_Who's Got the Monkey?_](http://hbr.org/1999/11/management-time-whos-got-the-monkey/ar/1)
-The gist of it is simple: good managers always makes their subordinates responsible for their own results.
-When they attempt to send the monkey back to the manager's shoulders by making excuses, the manager has to be on alert and not accept the monkey, always keeping workers fully accountable and responsible for what they are doing.
+The gist of it is simple: good managers always make their subordinates responsible for their own results.
+When they attempt to send the monkey back to the manager's shoulders by making excuses, the manager has to be on the alert and not accept the monkey, always keeping workers fully accountable and responsible for what they are doing.
 It's a terrific principle, but it doesn't work for most managers.
 Here is why.
 Let me tell you a story.